Battle of Godey: Battle

 The Ethiopian 5th Brigade, part of the 4th Division, was tasked with defending Godey.
-It was poorly equipped, under-strength, and cut off from reinforcements.
-Meanwhile, Somali forces assembled a mechanized assault force under Colonel Abdillahi Askar Barkhad, with operational command coordinated by Colonel Abdullahi Ahmed Irro of the 60th Division.
+It was equally equipped as well as Somali forces, but it was cut off from reinforcements.
+Meanwhile, Somali forces assembled a mechanized assault force under many battalion leaders among them Captain Abdillahi Askar Barkhad, under the leadership of Deputy Commander Lt.
+Col. Abdulkadir Koosaar and the Commander Colonel Abdullahi Ahmed Irro of the 60th Division.
 In the days prior to the battle, WSLF insurgents disrupted Ethiopian communications, sabotaged roads, and attacked supply routes, causing the Isolation of the Godey garrison.